JavaApp21/GitHub/git-commands.md

             git rm -rf .

+            git rm --cached fileName (to unstage the files)

             ex: git rm Dir/\*.txt ---> Removes all *.txt files from the index that are under the Documentation directory and any of its subdirectories.

 1. fetch